MasicoreLord/Skypecord/README.md

 # Skypecord
 A theme inspired by Skype and fluent design (mdl2)

+#### Project discontinued, creator lost access to Discord and is unlikely to return

 ## **This theme is currently in beta, expect bugs and rough edges!**
 ### Now includes Dark theme support